4d/docs/website/translated_docs/pt/API/SystemWorkerClass.md

 #### Descrição

-The `.pid` property <!-- REF #SystemWorkerClass.pid.Summary -->contains the process unique identifier of the external process at the system level<!-- END REF -->.
+The `.pid` property<!-- REF #SystemWorkerClass.pid.
+Summary -->contains the process unique identifier of the external process at the system level<!-- END REF -->.

 Essa propriedade é**apenas leitura**.